Facebook woos Madison Ave in pre-IPO mobile push

 MADISON AVE.
 LISTENS

-Some investors worry about Facebook's over-reliance on advertising.
-But the issue did not come up in New York on Wednesday as Facebook and marketing executives came onstage to talk up the new features.
+Some investors worry about Facebook's over-reliance on advertising dollars.
+But the issue didn't come up in New York on Wednesday as Facebook and marketing executives came onstage to talk up the new features.

-Businesses can set up pages on Facebook for free, but executives said the idea is that companies whose pages attract a lot of customers might be interested in advertising on the service as well.
+Businesses can set up pages on Facebook for free, but the idea, executives said, is that companies whose pages attract a lot of customers might be interested in advertising on the service as well.

-Macy's Inc, Coca-Cola Co and Wal-Mart Stores Inc were among the first to roll out new versions of their Facebook pages that gave them more leeway to design splashy, media-rich pages.
+Macy's Inc (M.N), Coca-Cola Co (KO.N) and Wal-Mart Stores Inc (WMT.N) were among the first to roll out new versions of their Facebook pages that gave them more leeway to design splashy, media-rich pages.

 A new, chronological timeline on the right side of the page lets businesses create customized pages that incorporate images of memorabilia and milestones in a company's history.